Seped28/Urban-Oasis/README.md

 1. Google Earth Engine account with access to your own GEE project (`PROJECT = 'urbangreenblue'` in the scripts — change to your own project ID).
 2. Run the three `gee/*.js` scripts in the GEE Code Editor.
-3. `pip install -r requirements.txt`, then run the `python/` scripts in the order given in SCRIPTS.md §1.
+3. Run the `python/` scripts in the order given in SCRIPTS.md §1.
 4. `Rscript r/data_prep.R` to build the master panel.
 5. `python python/mgwr_analysis.py` then `python python/validation_report.py`.